 If you are a resident in an inpatient or residential setting, you may only be physically restrained if facility licensure rules allow, to keep you from physically hurting yourself or others, or to keep you from causing substantial property damage.

-If you have questions about your rights regarding freedom of movement, contact the Office of Recipient Rights at the Detroit Wayne County Community Mental Health Agency at 313-833-2500.
+If you have questions about your rights regarding freedom of movement, contact the Office of Recipient Rights at the Detroit Wayne Integrated Health Network at 313-833-2500.

 Phone code: 1435